codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ### 🔧 Use it if:
 - You wanna play with ML models without writing code.
-- You’re a data nerd or dev who wants easy AI tools.
+- You're a data nerd or dev who wants easy AI tools.

 ---